 National Grid and LIPA are parties to Liabilities Undertaking and Indemnification Agreements which, when taken together, provide, generally, that environmental liabilities will be divided between National Grid and LIPA on the basis of whether they relate to assets transferred to National Grid or retained by LIPA as part of the 1998 LIPA/LILCO Merger (Merger).
 In addition, to clarify and supplement these agreements, National Grid and LIPA also entered into an agreement to allocate between them certain liabilities, including environmental liabilities, arising from events occurring prior to the Merger and relating to the business and operations to be conducted by LIPA after the Merger (the Retained Business) and to the business and operations to be conducted by National Grid after the Merger (the Transferred Business).

 National Grid is responsible for all liabilities arising from all manufactured gas plant operations on Long Island (MGP Sites), including those currently or formerly operated by National Grid or any of its predecessors, whether or not such MGP Sites were related to the Transferred Business or the Retained Business.
 In addition, National Grid is responsible for all environmental liabilities traceable to the Transferred Business and certain scheduled environmental liabilities.
 Environmental liabilities that arise from the non-nuclear generating business (a Transferred Business) may be recoverable by National Grid as part of the capacity charge under the A&R PSA.
 LIPA is responsible for all environmental liabilities traceable to the Retained Business and certain scheduled environmental liabilities.

 Environmental liabilities, other than those related to MGP sites that existed as of the date of the Merger that are untraceable, including untraceable liabilities that arise out of common and/or shared services, have been allocated to LIPA and National Grid, as provided for in the Merger.

 The A&R PSA addresses the terms by which LIPA will continue to purchase electricity from certain National Grid facilities.
 Generally, National Grid's liabilities under this contract are limited to losses due to gross negligence or willful misconduct or violations of environmental laws not consistent with prudent utility practices.

-(d) Litigation Related to Payments in Lieu of Taxes
+(d) Litigation Related to Payments-in-Lieu-of-Taxes

+As of January 1, 2015, the Reform Act limits the amounts of PILOTS LIPA can pay on certain properties to no more than 2% higher per parcel from the previous calendar year.
 In 2017, LIPA received notices from Suffolk County claiming to enforce liens against certain LIPA properties for alleged unpaid real property taxes.
 LIPA has paid the PILOT amounts it is authorized to pay by law.
 Furthermore, LIPA believes Suffolk County lacks legal authority to enforce a tax lien on LIPA's property.
 LIPA filed a legal action to negate any attempt by Suffolk County to enforce the alleged tax liens.
 LIPA also filed suit against the ten Suffolk County towns to ensure that they comply with the annual 2% limit on growth in such property tax PILOTs.